VxMxPx/mysli/packages/mysli/framework/cli/doc/README.md

     help       // help text
     required   // weather field is required
+    positional // weather this is positional parameter (auto set from $name) exclude    // which arguments cannot be set in combination with this one
+               // array e.g. ['param_id_1', 'param_id_2']
-    positional // weather this is positional parameter (auto set from $name) invoke     // if parameter is present a provided method will be executed action     // func to be executed when field is parsed:
+    invoke     // if parameter is present a provided method will be executed action     // func to be executed when field is parsed:
                // value, is_valid, messages, break=false